 - The houses have been traditionally built to be easily ventilated in the sweltering summers, not to withstand the chilly winters.
 There is also a popular misconception that insulation materials are very expensive and not worth the price.

-- Japan saw a large population boom in 1950-1970, and a lot of houses were built cheaply and quickly to accommodate the growing number of residents.
+- Japan saw a large population boom from 1950 to 1970, and a lot of houses were built cheaply and quickly to accommodate the growing number of residents.
 Quality of construction took a backseat and that set off the vicious circle of building and demolishing cheap housing every 30 years or so.
 As a result, Japanese homes gradually depreciate over time, becoming completely valueless within 30 years.
 When someone moves out or dies, only the land holds value, and the house is typically demolished.

 - One explanation entailed “bad karma” of living in someone else’s house and that each living space needs to be completely rebuilt so that previous occupants' “bad luck” doesn’t follow new tenants.